 Would you like to be part of an exciting revolution in higher education?

-If you would like to earn a college degree or just take college courses, but find it difficult to adjust your schedule or commute to a campus, the Farmingdale courses offered through the SUNY Learning Network may be the answer for you.
+If you would like to earn a college degree or just take college courses, but find it difficult to adjust your schedule or commute to a campus, the Farmingdale courses offered through Open SUNY may be the answer for you.
 You now have an opportunity to take courses and attend classes at your own convenience any time and any place.

-Students should plan on working on their course several hours (typically 3-4 hours of work per credit hour of the course - i.e. 9-12 hours for a 3 credit course) every week of the semester.
+Students should plan on working on their course several hours (typically, 3-4 hours of work per credit hour of the course and 9-12 hours for a 3 credit course) every week of the semester.
 While course requirements may vary by course, student should also plan on interacting in their course several times during the week.

-Prospective students are welcome to observe a course by clicking on this link to the SUNY Learning Network Demo Course.
+Prospective students are welcome to observe a course by clicking on this link to the Open SUNY Demo Course.

 While students should always check with their advisor, credits earned in the program are typically transferable.
-You can also earn credits by combining traditional on-campus courses and distance learning studies from the colleges participating in the SUNY Learning Network.
+You can also earn credits by combining traditional on-campus courses and distance learning studies from the colleges participating in Open SUNY.